Pedestrian Accident Lawyer

 Drivers all too often fail to see and stop for crossing pedestrians.
 Even if the pedestrian has the right of way, a distracted or negligent driver might not stop in time.
-As an injured victim in a Gwinnett County pedestrian accident, you may have the right to financial compensation.
-With help from our Gwinnett County pedestrian accident attorneys at Dermer Appel Ruder, you can protect yourself and safeguard your future.
-Our law firm:
+As an injured pedestrian, you or a loved one may have the right to financial compensation.
+With help from a Gwinnett County pedestrian accident attorney at Dermer Appel Ruder, you can protect yourself and safeguard your future.

 Distracted driving takes thousands of lives each year.
 Many of these victims are people walking or jogging around neighborhoods.
 Distracted drivers are highly likely to cause pedestrian accidents, especially in busy metro areas with high volumes of pedestrians.
-Texting and driving, chatting with passengers, eating fast food behind the wheel, drowsy driving, and drunk driving are all common reasons pedestrian accidents happen.
-If every driver cared more about the safety of others, pedestrian accidents wouldn’t happen.
+Texting and driving, chatting with passengers, eating fast food behind the wheel, drowsy driving, and drunk driving are all common reasons pedestrian fatalities and accidents happen.
+If every driver gave their full attention to the reasonable care of others, accidents like these wouldn’t happen.

 At Dermer Appel Ruder, our Gwinnett County pedestrian accident lawyers have also handled cases in which poorly designed crosswalks are to blame.
 Pedestrian injuries and fatalities can occur if a crosswalk signal in Peachtree Corners isn’t working properly or if the design of the intersection is inherently dangerous for vulnerable road users.
 In these cases, the city might be legally responsible for damages.
 It is the city’s duty to keep public spaces, sidewalks, streets, and intersections reasonably safe for users.
 Failure to do so could mean a personal injury lawsuit against the government.

 Determining Liability in Pedestrian Accidents